29cengi/SpoofMyDevice_Devices/README.md

 # SpoofMyDevice Presets

 Device preset files for [SpoofMyDevice](https://github.com/BuSung-dev/SpoofMyDevice), props based from [Device Info HW Database](https://deviceinfohw.ru/devices/), then the rest is filled by Gemini AI
+Device models are mostly global variants, with philippine region

 Each preset lives in the repository root as a single JSON file such as: